OpenSmock/Molecule/README.md

 The GPS data and view map are implemented as Molecule components.
 In a second way, we reuse an existing non-component class in our Molecule application (MolGPSHardware).
 To do so, we augment this class with component behavior.

-## Test coverage

-Molecule includes more than 250 unit tests, we have also written tests that simulate the work of a developer when creating and modifying components.
-Test coverage is detailed in the release notes.

 ## Credits